 Prince of Wales Chamber of Commerce, P.O.
 Box 490, Klawock, AK 99925; phone 907-755-2626 or via Thorne Bay City.
 The U.S. Forest Service has an office in Thorne Bay, phone 907-828-3304.

-Thorne Bay has a restaurant, grocery store and liquor store; general merchandise, boat fuel, convenience store, gas, diesel and post office at The Port.
-The Tackle Shack offers fishing and hunting licenses.
-Lodging is available.
-Camping at Thorne Bay RV Park on Sandy Beach Road, across the street from the Thorne Bay Ranger Station.
-Showers and public restrooms at the Harbor facility.
+Thorne Bay has a grocery store, liquor store and hardware store; general merchandise, boat fuel, convenience store, gas, diesel and post office at The Port.
+Thorne Bay Cafe, owned and operated by the Southeast Island School District as part of their culinary arts program for students, is a great stop for lunch or dinner (eat-in or takeout).
+The Tackle Shack and Floatel offers fishing and hunting licenses.
+Lodging is available at numerous lodges and a couple of B&Bs.
+The Thorne Bay RV Park offers nightly and weekly RV sites with hookups.
+Public restrooms and showers and moorage are available at the Harbor Facility.

 - Go to the Thorne Bay Ranger Station for recreation opportunities and conservation education as well as information regarding Prince Of Wales Island.